LBannenberg/magento2-rest-api-logger/README.md

 You can configure the logger in Admin > Stores > Configuration > Services > REST API Logger.

+The following configurations are available:
+* Enable/Disable the module
+* Enable/Disable safer mode (which censors some privacy-sensitive payloads)
+* Include request/response headers
+* Which HTTP methods to log
+* Which Magento API endpoints to log, or exclude from logging
+* The ability to construct fine-grained custom filters

 ## Security

 The module will not log the body of incoming auth requests.
 If headers are logged, credentials will be hashed.